 WASHINGTON, DC, Aug.
 11, 2021 – Securities and Exchange Commission Chair Gary Gensler’s decision to revisit whistleblower award rules that the SEC adopted last year is welcome news and a good sign for whistleblowers, say two partners at Phillips & Cohen LLP who represent SEC whistleblowers.

-Phillips & Cohen partners Sean McKessy, who was the founding Chief of the SEC Office of the Whistleblower and the principal architect of the SEC whistleblower program, and Erika Kelton, who has won more SEC whistleblower awards for clients than any other attorney, say Gensler was right to instruct staff to review certain damaging changes to the rules the SEC made last September.
+Phillips & Cohen partners Sean McKessy, who was the founding Chief of the SEC Office of the Whistleblower and the principal architect of the SEC whistleblower program, and Erika Kelton, an experienced SEC whistleblower lawyer who has won more awards for clients than any other attorney, say Gensler was right to instruct staff to review certain damaging changes to the rules the SEC made last September.